EpitaxyInfinity/SC1015-Alcohol-Consumption/README.md

 - Alcohol consumption has a small effect on students’ grades
 - Other factors like study time & parents' education level also play an equal or more significant part to determining academic performance

 ## What did we learn from this project?
+- The use of multiple linear regression model compared to single linear regression
+-

 ## References
 - <https://www.kaggle.com/datasets/uciml/student-alcohol-consumption?resource=download>